Research in Lost Time

 Open Problems

-For this reason, we begin to enumerate here the open problems either in works published by Lacan (P), or that have remained unpublished (U) in his work with his students-analysands, or those that can be extracted after his death by current-day readers (X).
+For this reason, we begin to enumerate here the open problems either in works published by Lacan (P), in works that remained unpublished (U) in his work with his students-analysands, or those extracted after his death by those working at PLACE (X).

-• U2 Coordinate the two pairs conscience–conscient and inconscience–inconscient, then show that le conscient is not simply defined in terms of la conscience, just as l’inconscient is not simply defined in terms of l’inconscience.
+- U2 The Homophony of Conscience-Conscient in French: Coordinate the two pairs conscience–conscient and inconscience–inconscient, then show that le conscient is not simply defined in terms of la conscience, just as l’inconscient is not simply defined in terms of l’inconscience.

-X1 Give a non-semiotic definition of the phoneme, i.e, one which does not proceed by the commutation test and double articulation.
+X1 Redefining the Phoneme: Give a non-semiotic definition of the phoneme, i.e, one which does not proceed by the commutation test and double articulation.

 Preprints

 PLACE supports new modes of publication that allow for the circulation and peer-review (both top-down and bottom-up) of works in development.
 We maintain that publication should not be restricted only to “finished” works which are all too quickly standardized in an academic discipline or a marketplace of knowledge.
-We also support a platform that promotes the publication of collective works.
+We also support a platform that promotes the publication of collaborative articles.

 For this reason we are collaborating with and supporting the independent preprint server Stoicheion.org.
 For more information about their submission process visit their about page.